Should You Install Solar Panels on Your Home?

-Many people like the idea of installing a solar power system on their home and it is easy to understand why.
-Solar energy is green energy, making it good for the environment.
+Many homeowners like the idea of installing a solar power system.
+Solar energy is green energy, which is good for the environment.
 And sunlight is free!
 However, adding solar panels to your home requires time and money.
 Follow these steps before you choose solar for your home.

 Conduct an energy audit

-Conducting energy audits and replacing old appliances, lighting and HVAC systems with modern energy efficient products are important first steps a homeowner should take before considering solar.
-By implementing these easier efficiency measures and then tracking total electricity usage, you’ll be in a better position to decide how much solar you’ll need.
-For example, weatherizing your home and ensuring that your heating and cooling system is energy efficient will reduce the amount of electricity you’ll need produced by solar.
+Conducting energy audits and replacing old appliances, lighting and HVAC systems with energy efficient products are first steps you should take before considering solar.
+By implementing efficiency measures and tracking electricity usage, you can better decide how much solar you’ll need.
+Weatherizing your home and ensuring your heating and cooling system is efficient will reduce the amount of electricity you’ll need from solar.

 Assess your solar power potential

-The amount of power generated by a solar energy system depends on how much of the sun’s energy reaches it, and the size of the system itself.
-Although there are mapping services and tools online to help determine your home’s solar energy potential, the most accurate way to ensure that all variables are considered for your unique situation is to work directly with a solar installer who can more closely assess your solar potential as well as provide detailed recommendations, estimates and equipment expertise.
+The amount of power generated by a solar energy system depends on how much sun reaches it and the size of the system.
+Although there are online mapping tools to help determine your home’s solar energy potential, working with a professional installer is the best way to measure how much energy a system might generate and get expert recommendations and estimates.

 Consider shared options

-You don’t have to go it alone anymore!
-There are other options available for using solar panel energy at home besides buying and installing a system that you fully own and maintain, such as Community or Shared Solar Systems and Solar Leases.
-Explore these shared options too.
+You don’t have to go it alone!
+There are other options for solar panel energy at home besides installing a system you own and maintain, such as community or shared solar systems and solar leases.
+Explore these additional options as well.